b00tc4mp/neoland-bootcamp-202201/staff/alba-casas/web/js/demo/demo-app/README.md

 DONE reduce name and surname into just name (and all its functionalities)

-TODO add open/close eye in password inputs
+DONE add open/close eye in password inputs

 TODO add password security level below password inputs